17+ Most Epic Super Bowl QR Code Ads and More

 The widespread use of mobile devices aligns well with the convenience of QR codes.
 Scanning a code can easily take users to the information they need, allow them to make online payments, and provide contactless interactions.

-This integration lets marketers reach more consumers on a device they already use on a regular basis.
+This integration lets marketers reach more consumers on a device they already use regularly.

 Ad impressions are essential in the marketing industry.
-They determine if their ad is successful or not.
+They determine whether their ad is successful.

-Because of that, many businesses today are setting up various ad tracker tools to measure the impressions and conversions made with it.
+Because of that, many businesses today are setting up various ad-tracking tools to measure the impressions and conversions they generate.

-However, they can now easily track the scans and receive an email notification using dynamic QR codes.
-What makes this tech tool more ideal for business and marketing is that it has a built-in QR code tracking feature.
+However, they can now easily track scans and receive email notifications using dynamic QR codes.
+This tech tool's built-in QR code tracking feature makes it ideal for business and marketing.

-In this way, they don’t have to go on another data tracking service to track the scans their QR code makes.
+This way, they don’t have to use another data-tracking service to track the scans generated by their QR code.

 Improves commercial interactions